 Underzone is the debut title from independant studio Strike Game Labs, a science fiction rogue-lite that puts players in control of The Mole, an off world drilling mech that has been re-purposed for a search & rescue mission that takes place deep below the streets of a futuristic London.
 With the city left devastated following a national disaster, players must pilot their mole deep into the Underzone, a sprawling network of tunnels and factories, to rescue the trapped survivors.

-I worked with the studio as the only 3D Senior Artist and was responsible for the creation of characters, environments, props and animations and their implementation into Unity.
+I worked with the studio as the Lead 3D Artist and was responsible for the creation of characters, environments, props and animations and their implementation into Unity.

 The following page shows the creation of the main playable character The Mole.
 Follow this link to view some of the environments created for the game.

 Creating the games main character was a big challenge technically as the game design required for the character to be playable in several states: a bipedal form, a flying form and a digger form with real time transformation animations to each on screen.
 Additionally each of these states also required unique traversal and combat animations as well as various weapons and upgradeds and the ability to open up to allow human passegners in and out of the machine.
 These considerations informed every factor of its creation from the model to its rig and animations and setting up the animation states in Unity.

 Working from original concepts created by artist Matthew Beakes, The Mole was the first asset to be created for the game.
 It was modelled, rigged and animated using 3Ds Max with texture baking and creation taking place in XNormal and Quixel Suite.